 Shaun Woodard is a nationally certified professional dog trainer who believes that the key to successful relationships with our dogs lies in clear, effective and positive communication.

 His method is based in scientifically sound principles of positive reinforcement, and he enjoys introducing clients to clicker training (a method based on behavioral psychology that relies on marking desirable behavior and rewarding it).
 Shaun has experience with a wide range of breeds, and is particularly interested in helping families with anxious, fearful and reactive dogs find balance in their lives.

-In addition to his work with private clients, Shaun is the Director of Training for Canines With a Cause.
-CWAC is a local non-profit that trains companion dogs and provides service dog preparation for veterans with post traumatic stress disorder and traumatic brain injury.
-During his time there he has also developed curriculum for children with autism spectrum disorder.
-Shaun designed and implemented Utah’s first prison-based dog training program in cooperation with the Utah Department of Corrections whereby incarcerated women at the Utah State Prison train shelter dogs to be companions for veterans.
-His current project with CWAC involves the development of a training program in an adult drug and alcohol recovery facility, believing that people gain insight into changing their own behavior when tasked to train or change behavior in dogs.
+In addition to his work with private clients, Shaun spent five years as Director of Training for Canines With a Cause.
+CWAC is a non-profit organization that trains companion dogs and provides service dog preparation for veterans with post traumatic stress disorder and traumatic brain injury.
+During his time there he designed and implemented Utah’s first prison-based dog training program in cooperation with the Utah Department of Corrections and created a training program in an adult drug and alcohol recovery facility, believing that people gain insight into changing their own behavior when tasked to train or change behavior in dogs.